 In the last two years, mortgage lenders have finally started to seriously ease lending restrictions for first time home buyers.
-After the last recession, it became very difficult to get a home mortgage unless you had 20% down and 740 credit.
+A few years back, after the last recession, it became very difficult to get a first time home mortgage unless you had a 20% down-payment and 740 credit.

 How does the Trump Administration reverse course and stimulate the housing sector starting making things more attractive first time home buyers?